unparalleled-js/docs-1/connectors/zendesk/search-users-action.md

 | Notes        | Notes about the user.                      |

 ### Output fields
-The output of this action contains the full set of columns from the list of users.
+The output of this action contains a list of user with their respective outputs.
 Here are some of the commonly used outputs.

 | Output field | Description                                  |
 |--------------|----------------------------------------------|